Dynamic Shrinkage Priors for Large Time-varying Parameter Regressions using Scalable Markov Chain Monte Carlo Methods: Bayesian Estimation and Inference

-The accuracy of this approximation for different values of $K$ is illustrated in \autoref{fig: approxLOSS}.
+The accuracy of this approximation for different values of $K$ is illustrated in Figure \ref{fig: approxLOSS}.
 From this figure it is clearly visible that, if $K$ is greater than $5$, our approximation works extremely well.
 In these cases, there is hardly any difference visible between the $\log \chi^2_K$ and the single-component Gaussian distribution.
-For $K=5$, some differences arise which mainly relate to the left tail of the distribution.
-However, these differences are so small that we do not expect them to have any serious consequences on our estimates of $\lambda_t$, even for small values of $K$.
+For $K = 1$ (the most extreme case) and $K=5$, some differences arise which mainly relate to the left tail of the distribution.
+However, already for $K = 5$ these differences are so small that we do not expect them to have any serious consequences on our estimates of $\lambda_t$, even for small values of $K$.